luseverin/ROUGE_database/README.md

 \* corresponding authors: laura.hasbini@lsce.ipsl.fr, luca.severino@usys.ethz.ch

 ## Abstract
-Damage from natural hazards exacts a heavy toll on society and is expected to increase under climate change.
+High quality data on natural hazard damages are crucial for effective disaster risk management.
 Yet, existing impact datasets remain limited and often biased toward Northern countries and monetary losses.
-To help address these gaps, we present ROUGE; a new socio-economic impact database obtained using textual operational reports from the International Federation of Red Cross and Red Crescent Societies (IFRC).
-These reports are systematically collected and provide broad coverage of regions that are commonly underrepresented in existing sources.
-Using large language models, we extract qualitative and quantitative information on a wide range of non-monetary impacts at national and sub-national scales.
-The resulting dataset documents socio-economic impacts of natural hazards on the population and the built environment with a spatial detail reaching the subregional level, capturing impacts that are rarely included in conventional databases.
-This resource is designed to support research and applications that require geographically explicit information on socio-economic impacts of disasters, enabling more precise and inclusive analyses of socio-economic consequences of natural hazards across the world.
+To help address these gaps, we present ROUGE (Redcross Operations Unified Global Emergency database); a new socio-economic impact database obtained using textual operational reports from the International Federation of Red Cross and Red Crescent Societies (IFRC).
+These reports are systematically collected and provide broad coverage of regions that are commonly underrepresented in existing impact datasets.
+Using large language models (LLM), we extract qualitative and quantitative information on a wide range of non-monetary impacts at national and sub-national scales.
+The resulting dataset documents socio-economic impacts of natural hazards on the population, infrastructure and economy with a spatial detail reaching the subregional level.
+This resource is designed to support research and applications that require geographically explicit information on socio-economic impacts of disasters, enabling more precise and inclusive analyses of socio-economic consequences of natural hazards worldwide.

 ---
 ## Data references